History

 In just four short years, Bike Newton has grown from what was going to be a one-time rally and ride to a growing movement whose effects are starting to be seen in Newton’s governance, and more importantly on Newton’s roads: more signs, more road markings, more bikes and more people biking.
 More bikers can bike more safely in Newton.

 Roads should be safe for everyone who wants to bike: young and old, male and female, carefree and risk-averse, athletic and sedentary, for sport and for transportation.
-Bike Newton is doing what it can to foster that vision, with the help of its growing membership.
+It also remains committed to responding to climate change and reducing our carbon footprint.
+Bike Newton continues to do what it can to foster its vision, with the help of its growing membership.